Smart Shopping List

 Ingredient parsing

-A smart list needs to understand recipe language.
+A smart grocery list needs to understand recipe language.
 "1 cup all-purpose flour, sifted" contains:

 - Quantity: 1